How to find the best ceiling fan for your space and budget

-Ceiling fans using an alternating current (AC) motor are the most likely type you'll find in an existing installation, particularly if you're looking for a model priced at under $200.
+Ceiling fans using an alternating current (AC) motor are the most likely type you'll find in an existing installation.
+And they tend to be cheaper – under $200.

-However, fans using a direct current (DC) motor are becoming more common and deliver even greater efficiency, further lowering running costs.
-Speed options with DC models also allow more control over air movement – up to seven settings – compared to most AC models, with only three settings.
+Fans using a direct current (DC) motor are becoming more common and deliver even greater efficiency, further lowering running costs.
+Speed options with DC models also allow more control over air movement – up to seven settings – compared to most AC models, which have only three settings.

 In our latest review of ceiling fans, models ranged from $69 to $1200.
 But price is not always an indicator of quality.

 A good retailer should be able to answer your questions about any of the following features and considerations.